marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 ## Step 1: Warmup

-To start, we are going to create some data on the console and display it onto the board.
+To start, we are going to create some data on the page from the console and display it onto a Horello board.
 Open `index.html` and the console.

 Paste the following code into the console.
 This creates a list with "id" of "1" and the name "My first list".